nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 11.md

 Mhmm.
 I'm like, yes.
 Did you roll the critical one?
 Yeah.
 I got a three.

 That was still killer.
 Which was enough.
 K. And then I'm I can't even oh, I can too.
-I'm gonna run to Carson.
+I'm gonna run to Karsten.

 Oh, to here.
 I'm gonna heal him for twelve.
 Wait.
 Maybe.
 I can there we go, red team.